atamalu/BlueStacksADB/BlueStacksADB/README.txt

 2. Copy Bluestacks.exe (typically in C:\ProgramData folder) into C:\Program Files\BlueStacks\ (or wherever BlueStacks folder & Hd-Adb.exe is)
 3. Install python 3.7+ (programming language it was written in)
 4. Copy python.exe into the BlueStacks folder
-5. Copy MSMbot.py and .json files into the BlueStacks folder
+5. Copy MSMbot.py, MSMext.py, and .json files into the BlueStacks folder
 6. Enable Adb on BlueStacks options and restart BlueStacks
 - root BlueStacks and restart here if usage steps 1-3 don't work
 7. Set BlueStacks to 1280x720
 - 240 dpi and direct-x mode if you want to be safe
 8. Reorder dungeons to (tap MSM reorder tab): 1 = elite dungeon, 2 = daily, 3 = mu lung

---- Usage instructions ---
+--- MSMbot usage instructions ---

 1. Make any wanted changes to character options file in notepad (optional after first time)
 2. In MSM, go to character selection screen